yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Prerequisites

+This tutorial assumes that you have the following:

+- Some knowledge about GNU/Linux operating system
+- You are familiar with console and shell commands
+- You have some knowlegde about compilation process

 ## Download PHP packages

 Go to http://php.net site Downloads section and select the PHP-6.X.X version that you want to compile (5.6.12 at time of writing this articule), select your nearest mirror and downloat it then upload to your server using **rsycn** or **scp**.
 Another simple solution is typing in your console from your server